Metaplectic Iwahori Whittaker functions and supersymmetric lattice models: Introduction

 This work is the culmination of a series of papers~\cite{mice,BBB,BBBGVertex,BBBF,BBBGIwahori} concerning a remarkable parallel between the theory of non-archimedean Whittaker functions and certain solvable lattice models.
 Our results are naturally divided into three parts represented by the subsequent sections of the paper:

-\begin{itemize}[label=$\boldsymbol{\cdot}$, leftmargin=*] \item The construction of a novel supersymmetric solvable lattice model connected to the quantum group $U_q\bigl(\hat{\mathfrak{gl}}(n|r)\bigr)$ using a fusion construction similar to \cite{KulishReshetikhinSklyanin}. \item The computation of \emph{all} values of metaplectic Iwahori Whittaker functions for split reductive groups using vector Demazure–Whittaker operators. \item Connecting the above results in the special case of a metaplectic $n$-cover of $\GL_r$ through a natural bijection between the data that specify the values for the metaplectic Iwahori Whittaker function and the boundary data for the lattice model. \end{itemize} Taken together, these results show that quantum superalgebras and their associated lattice models are able to capture deep aspects of metaplectic group representations at the Iwahori level.
+\begin{itemize}[label=$\boldsymbol{\cdot}$, leftmargin=*] \item The computation of \emph{all} values of metaplectic Iwahori Whittaker functions for split reductive groups via a new representation theoretic construct: vector Demazure-Whittaker operators. \item The construction of novel \emph{supersymmetric} solvable lattice models connected to the quantum group $U_q\bigl(\hat{\mathfrak{gl}}(r|n)\bigr)$ and associated recursive relations for computing its partition functions. \item Connecting the above results in the special case of a metaplectic $n$-cover of $\GL_r$ through a natural bijection between the data that specify the values for the metaplectic Iwahori Whittaker function and the boundary data for the lattice model. \end{itemize} Together, these results show that quantum superalgebras and their associated lattice models are able to capture deep aspects of metaplectic group representations at the Iwahori level.
+Moreover, the lattice models naturally suggest the Cartan type independent explicit formulas we use to represent all values of metaplectic Iwahori Whittaker functions for any split reductive group, leading to the most general known version of a Casselman-Shalika formula.

-Solvable lattice models arose in statistical physics.
-A special role in statistical mechanics is played by the \emph{partition function}, a sum over states that controls the thermodynamic properties of the system.
-In solvable models, a remarkable tool, the {\textit{Yang-Baxter equation}}, reveals unexpected symmetries of the partition function and connects to quantum groups.
-Solvable lattice models appear in a wide variety of different contexts, such as conformal and quantum field theory (e.g.~\cite{BaxterHeisenberg,BPZStatistical,DMS,Costello}), algebraic combinatorics (\cite{WheelerZinn-JustinCrelle,demice,BSW20}), and integrable probability~(\cite{BorodinPetrovIntegrableProbability, CorwinPetrov, BorodinWheelerColored,AggarwalDuke}).
-Surprisingly, there exist solvable lattice models whose partition functions match functions from $p$-adic representation theory.

-As the starting point of this discussion let us take the ``Tokuyama model,'' a kind of six-vertex model where a state of the model is an assignment of ``spins'' to the edges of a two-dimensional grid, with six allowed configurations of spins at each vertex.
-The partition functions are recognizable as spherical Whittaker functions on $\GL_r (F)$, with $F$ a non-archimedean local field.
-These models appeared in {\cite{tokuyama,HamelKing,hkice}} and their relation to $\GL_r (F)$ is explained in {\cite{wmd5book}}, Chapter 19.
-The spherical Whittaker functions represented by the Tokuyama model are unique in two ways: in this setting Whittaker functionals are unique, and the spherical vector in the representation is also unique.
-We will report on two generalizations, each removing a uniqueness.

-In {\cite{BBB}}, solvable lattice models called \emph{metaplectic ice} were constructed whose partition functions are spherical Whittaker functions on a degree $n$ metaplectic central extension of $\GL_r (F)$, provided $F$ contains enough roots of unity.
-Due to non-commutativity of the metaplectic torus, there is no longer a unique Whittaker functional, leading to an $n^r$-dimensional space of metaplectic spherical Whittaker functions.
-The setup in \cite{BBB} exhibits a model for each Whittaker function in a chosen basis.